jglanz/AMD_OC_Ryzen/README.md

 #### 5 Problems with TB enabling and the M2_2 site (an X570 problem) - disapparing drives

 If the PCIe slot 6 is populated with an NVMe SSD in a PCIe adapter and if TB is enabled, the M2_2 drive will disappear from BIOS, which means the M2_2 drive is not available for booting.
-If the PCIe6 slot is empt and TB is still left enabled, the M2_2 SSD will be present in BIOS, and thus bootable.
-(See the included image of the motherboard: the M2_1 slot is closest to the CPU, while the M2_2 slot is farthest (and under the fan/shroud heatsink).
+If the PCIe6 slot is empty and TB is enabled, the M2_2 SSD will be present in BIOS, and thus bootable.
+When the M2_2 slot has disappeared from BIOS, the M2_2 drive will nevertheless appear in the Finder and be available for reading and writing.
+(See the included image of the motherboard: the M2_1 slot is closest to the CPU, while the M2_2 slot is farthest from the CPU, under the fan/shroud heatsink.)

 The problem is not just an ASRock issue, but can be found on MSI and ASUS forums, where people complain of 'disappearing' M2_2 drives.
-The problem lies with the X570 chip and how the PCIe and M2_2 slots are shared (lane sharing).
-While the M2_2 slot can disappear from BIOS, preventing booting from the drive in this slot, the drive will appear in the Finder and be available for reading and writing.
+The problem lies with the X570 chip and how the PCIe and M2_2 slots are lane-shared.
 Meanwhile, the PCIe1 slot is direct from the cpu and only has issues if another GPU is placed in PCIe4 (PCIe1 goes from x16 to x8 when PCIe4 contains a GPU).

 To summarize: